ochsenfeld-lab/adaptive_sampling/docs/source/colvars.rst

         # An additional second CV can be added to the list
     ]

-Internally, in the `EnhancedSampling` class the `get_cv` function of the `CV` class in the `adaptive_sampling.colvars` module is called in every MD step.
+Internally, in the `EnhancedSampling` class the `get_cv` function of the `adaptive_sampling.colvars.CV` class is called in every MD step.
-Therefore, all CVs that are defined in the `CV.get_cv` function are available for sampling.
+Therefore, all CVs that are defined in the `CV.get_cv()` function are available for sampling.

-Each CV is gets associated with a `cv_type` in the `get_cv` function, that defines how units of CVs are handled.
+Each CV is gets associated with a `type` in the `get_cv` function, that defines how units of CVs are handled.
-The `cv_type` can be one of the following:
+The CV `type` can be one of the following:
     * "`distance`": For distance based CVs, input and output units are in Angstrom.
+Internally, atomic units (Bohr) are used.
     * "`angle`": For angle based CVs, input and output units are in degrees.
+Internally, radians are used.
     * "`None`": For CVs in arbitrary units, input and output units are not converted.

-In the following examples of how popular CVs can be defined are given:
+In the following section, we provide examples of setting up different CVs.

 Common, simple CVs
 ------------------